Port-Hamiltonian Realizations of Nonminimal Linear Time Invariant Systems: Numerical procedures for the construction of port-Hamiltonian realizations

-has a positive definite solution $Q$ satisfying the constraint $\bB_1^T \bQ -\bC_1$.
-We will characterize conditions when this constraint is satisfied in the following subsections.
-For the solution of the matrix inequality, then we can restrict the input and output space to the invertible part of $ \bD+ \bD^T$, and once the transformation matrices have been constructed, this transformation can be extended to the full system, making sure that the constraint is satisfied.
+has an invertible solution $\bT$ satisfying the constraint $(\bT\bB_1)^\top -\bC_1\bT^{-1}=0$.
+We characterize conditions when this constraint is satisfied in the following subsections.
+Notice that we are, in effect, restricting the input and output space to the invertible part of $ \bD+ \bD^\top$.
+Once these restricted transformation matrices have been constructed, full transformations satisfying the given constraint can be obtained by extending to the full space. { \begin{remark} {\rm If $\hat \bS$ is positive definite but nearly singular, then the coefficients of the Riccati inequality in \eqref{RIE} may incur large relative errors when formed.
+In this case, it may be appropriate to regularize the problem by perturbing $\hat \bS$ to a nearby positive semidefinite (but now singular) problem as in \eqref{feedthroughreduction}, where the matrix $\bS_2$ is now well conditioned with respect to inversion.
+In our procedure we do this by setting small positive eigenvalues of $\hat \bS$ to zero. } \end{remark} }